 and the moon. i've again lost the phase of the moon because i don't leave my house. i finally went to the grocery store today, for the first time (in town; where i'm anonymous i don't feel as much anxiety) since coming home more than a week ago. the only time i've really been out is the first night i came home, before coming home really since i picked up my son and left again for several days within hours, when indigo and i took food out to the reservation and cooked on the beach. i feel less constricted there; i suppose because there are fewer restrictions there.

-maybe with those shoes i'd want to go outside more. i doubt it, but i might. isn't that materialism. ouch. i wish they weren't so ugly, but i bet you can bounce off objects and balance in them with extra ease and agility.
+maybe with those shoes i'd want to go outside more. i doubt it, but i might. isn't that materialism. ouch. i bet you can bounce off objects and balance in them with extra ease and agility.

 back to livejournal. wordpress has too many crashes, too many back stage pages whose place and function i don't understand.